huggingface/candle/candle-wasm-examples/llama2-c/README.md

 ## Running [llama2.c](https://github.com/karpathy/llama2.c) Examples

-Here, we provide two examples of how to run Whisper using a Candle-compiled WASM binary and runtimes.
+Here, we provide two examples of how to run [llama2.c](https://github.com/karpathy/llama2.c) written in Rust using a Candle-compiled WASM binary and runtimes.

 ### Pure Rust UI

-To build and test the UI made in Rust you will need [Trunk](https://trunkrs.dev/#install) From the `candle-wasm-examples/whisper` directory run:
+To build and test the UI made in Rust you will need [Trunk](https://trunkrs.dev/#install) From the `candle-wasm-examples/llama2-c` directory run:

 Download assets: